IUCN-UK/iucnredlistrb/README.md

 ### Red List Categories

-To get a list of all Red List Categories
+To retrieve a list of all Red List Categories
 ```
 response = client.red_list_categories.list
 response